jkeohan/bonus_lectures/algos/intro-to-sorting-algos.md

 // RETURN THE ARRAY
 ```

 With our pseudocode in place let's write our code.
+Make not that the second loop makes use of the `var` keyword instead of `let`.
+This is due to the fact that we want `j` to be available or scoped outside of it's loop.  `let` were introduced to create block scope at which point `j` wouldn't exist outside its loop.

 ```js
 function insertionSort(arr){